time-entropy/What-Is-the-concept-definition-meaning-nature-of-time/README.md

 Each transformation increases entropy, creating the irreversible "forward" motion we perceive as time.
 This aligns with the second law of thermodynamics but roots it in quantum-scale mechanics.

-#3.
-Relativity and Time Dilation, Reimagined
+#3. gravitational Time Dilation, Reimagined
 Einstein showed time slows near massive objects or at high speeds.
 The SEQ model explains this via network deformation:

 Gravity arises from SU(3) symmetry-mediated spatial compression (think of space as a stretchable fabric)

-Heavy objects compress the SEQ network locally, slowing its transformation frequency—this is time dilation at the quantum level.
+Heavy objects deform the SEQ network locally, slowing its transformation frequency—this is gravitaional time dilation at the quantum level.

 Conclusion: Time as Cosmic Code
 Time isn’t a backdrop but a dynamic, quantized process woven into the universe’s fabric.
 By tying entropy, quantum mechanics, and relativity into a unified framework, this theory opens doors to understanding how the cosmos computes its own existence—one Planck-sized step at a time.

+More details: Time-Entropy Mirroring via Space Transformation and Mass-Gravity Duality via QCD-Higgs Synergy.
+Preprints. https://doi.org/10.20944/preprints202505.0270.v1